eliyaballout/IR-Project/README.md

 ## 1. Inverted_Index.py

-Inverted inde for body, titles, anchors of wiki pages.
+Inverted index for body, titles, anchors of wiki pages.
 Also, contains MultiFileWriter and MultiFileReader classes, writing/reading to/from GCP bucket all postings and postings locations from current inverted index
 <br><br>